nk17kumar/pharmeasy/README.md

 -  **com.app.util**
    * This contains the helper java files that provide functionality for executing
    * operations on the doa objects

+### Environment

+Make sure the build environment is JavaSE-1.8 and JUnit 4 support enabled to run unit tests

 ### How to run